U-101-class submarine: Construction

-The Austro-Hungarian Navy authorized a total of nine U-101-class submarines, six numbered sequentially from U-101 to U-106, and another three, U-118 to U-120.
+The Austro-Hungarian Navy authorized a total of nine U-101 class submarines, six numbered sequentially from U-101 to U-106, and another three, U-118 to U-120.
 Upon completion of the first six U-101 boats, the Navy intended to scrap its oldest six boats, U-1 to U-6, and drop the first two digits from the new boats so that, for example, U-101 would become the new U-1.
 In late 1917 and early 1918 the first three boats, U-101 to U-103, were laid down by Austriawerft at Trieste.

-The boats were begun late in the war when shortages of skilled shipyard workers and materials were slowing construction of other boats under construction.
-As a result, none of the first three boats was ever launched, much less completed, and the rest were cancelled before any were laid down.
+The boats were begun late in the war when shortages of skilled shipyard workers and materials were slowing construction of other boats.
+As a result, none of the first three boats were ever launched, much less completed, and the rest were cancelled before any were laid down.
 U-101 was 47% complete at war's end, while U-102 and U-103 were only 30% and 10% complete, respectively.
 Although there is no specific mention of the fates of the three incomplete boats of the U-101 class, incomplete boats from other late-war classes were scrapped in 1919 and 1920.